 For more than a decade, digital business models have challenged the offline world in most B2C and B2B areas.
 A vast number of digital commerce companies (i.e. retailers, marketplaces, services and media companies that use the Internet as their main channel of customer acquisition and service delivery) have passed the startup stage and have grown to profitable mid- to large-cap companies.
-In that sense, they have become interesting targets for all kinds of private equity investors.
+In that sense, they have become interesting targets for all kinds of private equity investors and due diligence.
 Most digital commerce companies will experience their best year ever due to the COVID-19 crisis and it is quite clear that deal activity is about to increase.

 Today, there are lots of agencies and consulting boutiques with a digital commerce and search engine optimization background that can offer valuable data.
 However, they often produce very detailed and technical analyses and charts that are difficult to digest, especially for ‘digital immigrants’.
-Often, investors will end up with two reports, a traditional market and competitor analysis and an online performance report.
+Often, investors will end up with two reports, a traditional market and competitor analysis and an online performance due diligence report.
 In reality, these data should better be integrated to provide a more consistent and industry-specific view.

 Here, we’re going to recap which data are interesting for market and competitor research in relation to digital commerce, and we’ll discuss how this data can be derived and analysed.
 Bear in mind that only a combination of analyses can provide a holistic view and some analyses are merely illustrative.
 The companies mentioned here are just examples and there is no commercial relation to any of the players listed.